Azraul/besultstodsystem_recommender_system/part_2.md

 *Item-based binary vector visualized*

-The similarity of the tracks can then be computed using cosine similarity (the dot product of two track's vectors square rooted and divided and stuff).
+The similarity of the tracks can then be computed using cosine similarity (the dot product of two track's vectors square rooted and divided etc. etc.).

 These similarity scores are then simply added together to produce a list of similar tracks.